Kong/docs.konghq.com/app/contributing/plugin-docs.md

     Add the icon file to `/app/_assets/images/icons/hub/`.

+### Third-party or partner plugins

+1. Set up or find your publisher directory.

+  If your company has not contributed a plugin to Kong before, create a publisher directory at`_app/_hub/`, such as `_app/_hub/company-name`.

+    See other Kong Hub listings for examples of publisher names.

+1. Create a subdirectory for your plugin within your publisher directory.
+For example, `_app/_hub/kong-inc/your-plugin`.

+1. Copy the `/app/_hub/_init/my-extension/_index.md` file into your plugin's subdirectory.

+    **Do not** use the `versions.yml` file.
+    Kong does not maintain multiple versions of third-party plugin docs.

+1. Edit your `_index.md` file based on the guidance in comments in that file.
+You'll also find lots of helpful examples in other plugin doc files.

+    If any of your plugin's configuration parameters have default values, leave the `required` field blank for that parameter.
+    The existence of a default value negates the requirement.

+1. Plugin icons are required for publication on the Kong plugin hub.
+Icons should be a square-format PNG file, 120x120 pixels in size.

+    The filename of your image should be `publisher_plugin-name` using the `publisher` and `plugin` name from step 2.
+    For example, `my-company_oas-validation`.

+    Add the icon file to `/app/_assets/images/icons/hub/`.

+### Test and submit plugin

 1. Run the docs site locally per the instructions in the README - you should find your Hub contribution listed at